The Willink School

 The Willink School is a comprehensive community school in Burghfield Common, Berkshire, United Kingdom.
 Founded in 1957, the school is co-educational and has an enrolment of 1,218 students aged 11–18.
-The head teacher is Peter Fry.
+The headteacher is Nicolle Browning.

 History

 The school opened on 8 January 1957 as a secondary modern with an enrolment of 245.
 It was named after Henry George Willink (1851–1938), the former chairman of the Berkshire County Education Committee who lived in Burghfield.

 The school underwent significant expansion in the 1970s, and in the 1980s a leisure centre was built as part of the site.
 In 1996, the school became one of the first in the country (and the first in Berkshire) to be awarded Language College status.
 The leisure centre was expanded in 1997 to include a 25 m swimming pool.
 By the end of the decade, enrolment at the school had reached 789.
 In 2005 it had risen to 927, and had reached 1,030 by the time of the school's 2012 Ofsted inspection.

-In February 2023, headteacher Peter Fry announced his intention to retire at the end of that academic year.
-On 9 March, his successor was announced to be current deputy head Nicolle Browning.